forge-55/bunkeros/README.md

 - `foot` is the terminal emulator used for the screenshot dialog and general use
 - `mako` is the notification daemon for screenshot confirmations and other alerts
 - `wlsunset` provides color temperature adjustment for night mode
+- `swayosd` provides on-screen display overlays for volume and brightness

 ### Fonts